 Customer service with a strong ROI must be expensive to provide in the first place though.

 Not true—it’s often the little things that make a huge difference.
 Great customer service isn’t about reinventing the wheel.
 It’s largely about leveraging what you have in place to maximize its value.
 Read about a great example on our blog: http://www.interactionmetrics.com/blog/a-cold-night-hot-soup-and-great-customer-service/

 Our company sends out a ton of satisfaction surveys already.
-Why do we need customer service evaluations in addition?
+Why do we need a customer service evaluation?

-Because survey distribution methodology is often lacking, or survey analysis fails to account for possible or inevitable distribution biases.
 Each of your customers has interactions with your company—but how many actually fill out surveys?
 And how do you know that the customers who choose to reply to your survey aren’t a self-selecting group—such as those who had particularly good or bad experiences?
-Evaluations allow you to investigate a statistically-valid sample that is representative of your customer base, so you can get truly comprehensive data, and uncover all your gaps.
-Plus, direct service evaluation offers a look at the raw, unfiltered reality of customer experience—so it contains different data than just what customers consciously report on surveys.
-Again, your customers aren’t your analysts.
+Customer Service Evaluations allow you to investigate a statistically-valid sample that is representative of your customer base, so you can get truly comprehensive data, and uncover all your gaps.

-Our survey already asks everything it can.
+Our customer satisfaction survey already asks everything it can.
 Why do we need to change it?